 Change Agents In The Legal Industry

 Some lawyers are starting to get more creative with branding and technology.
-There is a massive opportunity for disruption in the legal industry.
+Lawyers such as Lena Koke and Dale Barrett are changing the industry.
+Further, there is a massive opportunity for disruption in the legal industry.
 And 2019 is the right year to update this old industry.